michael-go/go-jsn/README.md

 // => same as above but pretty
 ```

 **Note**: because `interface{}` can be anything, it is possible to create a `jsn.Map` that is not a valid JSON - i.e. `json.Marshal()` will fail on it.
-This can happen is a value is not marshalable - see https://golang.org/pkg/encoding/json/#Marshal.
+This can happen if a value is not marshalable - see https://golang.org/pkg/encoding/json/#Marshal.
 In such case `String()` & `Pretty()` will return an empty string

 ---